odradev/awesome-zero-knowledge/README.md

 * [Zero Knowledge Blockchain Bridge](https://medium.com/@victoryeo-62924/zero-knowledge-blockchain-bridge-c75b3638e8c6) - article by Victor Yeo from May 2023.
 * [zkML: Evolving the Intelligence of Smart Contracts Through Zero-Knowledge Cryptography](https://medium.com/1kxnetwork/zkml-evolving-the-intelligence-of-smart-contracts-through-zero-knowledge-cryptography-e6725412bbd1) - article by Justin McAfee from May 2023.
 * [Zero-Knowledge Proofs from the Action Subgraph](https://eprint.iacr.org/2023/718.pdf) - academic text by Giacomo Borin, Edoardo Persichetti and Paolo Santini from May 2023.
+* [Exploring zk-SNARKs: Privacy, Efficiency, and Vitalik Buterin’s Perspective](https://medium.com/@0xwasm/exploring-zk-snarks-privacy-efficiency-and-vitalik-buterins-perspective-70bba06321bb) - article by ZKWasm from May 2023.
+* [ZK EVM: Revolutionizing Ethereum’s Scalability and Privacy with Zero-Knowledge Proofs](https://medium.com/coinmonks/zk-evm-revolutionizing-ethereums-scalability-and-privacy-with-zero-knowledge-proofs-85a068d6ba41) - article by Hari Pandey from May 2023.
+* [Bounded Verification for Finite-Field-Blasting (In a Compiler for Zero Knowledge Proofs)](https://eprint.iacr.org/2023/778.pdf) - academic text by Alex Ozdemir, Riad S. Wahby, Fraser Brown and Clark Barrett from May 2023.

 ### Projects
 Projects that are using ZK-technology.